QUESTION: Write a story ending with: "If only I have been more careful, that wouldn't have happened."

 Just then, my radio crackled to life.
 It was Mark.
 "Hey, Bobby," he said, "I think we're going to be alright here."
 I could not help to agree with him.
 Mark shared my passion for flying and we often performed stunts in our Spitfires, much to the dismay of our flight instructors.

 One day, on the way back from a scouting mission, I decided to break the army's rules and fly out of formation.
 Why?
 It was a beautiful evening, with the dying sun casting its last vestiges of warmth and light over us.
 Mark and the two other pilots remained in formation, while I trailed behind.
+Not only did I break the rules, I was also careless.
+Flying at a low altitude like I did was always risky, but to do it out of formation was inviting trouble.

 With no other option on my horizon, I flew to a higher altitude, but failed to shake the German off.
 Desperate, I radioed for help.
 The cracking sound of Nazi bullets made my heart dance in my chest to a tune of fear.